Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 - Posters to label your “calm down corner” area of your classroom or home.

-- “I Feel” poster with emotions: Kids can clip the emotion to show how they are feeling.
+- “I Feel” poster with emotions: Kids can clip the emotion to show their feelings.

-- “I Can Be Calm” poster with 12 calming strategies: Kids can try the calming strategies listed pictured.
-Don’t forget to teach your students these strategies beforehand!
+- “I Can Be Calm” poster with 12 calming strategies: Kids can try the calming strategies listed.
+Remember to teach your students these strategies beforehand!

-- “I Can Breathe” poster with 6 breathing exercises: Kids can practice the simple breathing strategies by following the instructions.
+- “I Can Breathe” poster with 6 breathing exercises: The instructions on the poster allow kids to practice simple breathing strategies.

 - Calm Down Journal: Kids color in a box to show how they feel and write a sentence about what they will do to calm down.